FlatQube (QUBE) Self Reported Market Capitalization Achieves $41.41 Million

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.

 FlatQube’s total supply is 2,000,000 tokens and its circulating supply is 14,937,900 tokens.
-The official message board for FlatQube is flatqube.medium.com.
-The official website for FlatQube is flatqube.io.
+FlatQube’s official message board is flatqube.medium.com.
 FlatQube’s official Twitter account is @flatqube and its Facebook page is accessible here.
+FlatQube’s official website is flatqube.io.

 Buying and Selling FlatQube

-It is usually not possible to purchase alternative cryptocurrencies such as FlatQube directly using U.S. dollars.
-Investors seeking to acquire FlatQube should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase FlatQube using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as FlatQube directly using US dollars.
+Investors seeking to trade FlatQube should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FlatQube using one of the exchanges listed above.

 Receive News & Updates for FlatQube Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FlatQube and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.